JamilaAr/Amazon-Products-Sales-Dataset-2023/README.md

 ## Questions

-* What are the top selling_products that have the highest sales?
+* What are the top-selling products that have the highest sales?

 * Which products generate the most profit?

 * Are there specific products with unusually high or low ratings?

-* Is there a correlation between product profit and discount percentage?
-Is there a correlation between discount_price and discount_percentage?
+* What is the correlation between product profit and discount percentage?